 To prepare for the CAIA exams, the CAIA Association recommends more than 200 hours of study for each level.
 The Level I exam tests your knowledge of alternative investment concepts and tools.
 Level II evaluates your ability to apply those tools to analysis and investment.
 To pass both CAIA levels, exam technique is as important as understanding the curriculum concepts and topics.
-Therefore, it’s a good idea to enroll in classes, but you should also practice answering questions by taking mock exams.
+Therefore, it’s a good idea to enroll in CAIA prep classes, but you should also practice answering questions by taking mock exams.

 Deciding which designation to pursue really depends on what you want to do as a financial analyst.
 If you’re interested in becoming a portfolio manager, research analyst, consultant, risk manager, corporate financial analyst, financial adviser, or moving into the C-suite, then the CFA charter will be a better fit.
 If you’re more interested in specializing in unconventional investments such as hedge funds or private equity, then the CAIA charter is right for you.

 Of course, you don’t have to choose at all.
 As we mentioned at the beginning of this article, you can hold both charters if you’re willing to put in the work.
 Today’s investors are becoming more interested in having conventional and unconventional investments in their portfolios, and with both credentials, you will be well-rounded enough to meet their needs.
-It’s more common for someone with a CFA charter to decide to sit for the CAIA exam, and with the new program that enables select CFA charterholders to skip Level I and take Level II, there’s now added incentive.
+It’s more common for someone with a CFA charter to decide to sit for the CAIA exam, and with the new program that enables select CFA charterholders to skip Level I and take Level II, there’s no added incentive.
 But, earning the CAIA charter first has worked well for some investment analysts as well.

 No matter which path you choose, there is a wealth of information out there that can help you earn the credential or credentials you need.
 You can get started here.